MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-0--Demystifying-SaaS-app-creation-a5d4.md

 Log in to your Heroku account by typing the command: `heroku login -i` in the terminal.
 This will connect you to your Heroku account.

-While in the root directory of your project (the `myapp` directory, not your whole workspace), type `heroku create` to create a new project in Heroku.
+While in the root directory of your project (the `myapp` directory, not your whole workspace), type `heroku apps:create hw7-myapp-watiamUsername` to create a new project in Heroku.
+Replace "watiamUsername" with your WatIAM username.
 This will tell the Heroku service to prepare for some incoming code, and locally it will add a remote git repository for you called `heroku`.
+Detailed [instructions](https://devcenter.heroku.com/articles/creating-apps).

+{Submit Answer!|assessment}(free-text-3816481341)

 Before doing anything else, record the URL that Heroku provides telling you where to access your app on the web.